sajibhn/ecommerceo/README.md

 # Ecommerceo - Buy Fashionable Clothes

-This is a website where you can buy clothes and shoes.
-I have designed and developed this website using Next JS and Sass.
-I have used Sanity headless CMS for the backend and React Context API to manage states.
-I have used GROQ to fetch data from the backend.
-To create this project, I have taken inspiration from various themes and templates.
+An ecommerce website where a customer and buy products.
+I have implemented a filtering option that sorts the products by their category.
+I have used Next js and Sass to build the UI, and Sanity headless CMS as a backend.
+I am fetching data using GROQ and managing states using Context API

 ## Links